-Unfortunately, these options have considerable risks and are not effective in the long-term.
-Here is a look at the reasons why CBD may be a great option for relieving menopause symptoms.
+Unfortunately, these options have considerable risks, side effects and are not effective in the long term.
+This is why full-spectrum CBD oil may be a great option for relieving menopause symptoms.

 WHAT IS MENOPAUSE?

 The average age of menopausal women today is about 51 years.
-However, it can occur as early as 40 to as late as the early 60s.
+Yet, it can occur as early as 40 or as late as the early 60s.

 THE ENDOCANNABINOID SYSTEM AND MENOPAUSE

-Current research indicates that some fundamental changes occur in the ECS and related biological systems during the menopausal transition.
+Current research indicates some fundamental changes occur in the ECS.
+Also to related biological systems during the menopausal transition.

-The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins found in the central and peripheral nervous systems.
+The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins.
+It is found in mammals’ central and peripheral nervous systems.

 The ECS controls the interaction of cannabinoids such as CBD with the body.
-Oestrogen is one of the hormones that facilitates proper ECS function.
+Oestrogen is one of the hormones that facilitate proper ECS function.